 Strategic levy investments are funded by the R&D and, where applicable, marketing levies of each individual industry.
 In some cases, R&D investments receive contributions by the Australian Government.
 These investments are industry-specific and likely to have an investment timeframe of approximately one to five years and align with a particular industry’s strategic priorities.

 Hort Frontiers strategic partnership initiative investments are funded by contributions from co-investors and in some cases, the Australian Government.
 These investments from private enterprise, state departments of agriculture and CSIRO, allow Hort Innovation to actively seek co-investment in areas of strategic importance to Australian horticulture.

-The diagram below outlines these funds and demonstrates the relationships of other functions and roles that support the Fund Managers in the investment process.
+The fund personnel chart below outlines these funds and demonstrates the relationships of other functions and roles that support the Fund Managers in the investment process.

-Download a larger version of Hort Innovation’s Levy Fund Personnel Chart (will open in a new window)
+View a larger version of Hort Innovation’s fund personnel chart

 See also Hort Innovation’s structure at Organisation chart

 Fund Managers sit in a pivotal position to make key investment decisions by understanding key needs in a funding area.

 They provide leadership within Hort Innovation and within the market by understanding cross-industry and strategic issues that drive both investment areas and develop and execute a fund’s strategy in line with these objectives.